Self Service: Manage Software on University Mac Devices

 • Note that some applications such as Adobe Creative Cloud and the Cisco VPN install files in multiple locations like in Windows.
 These programs are contained in a single package and show up in the Applications folder as a folder themselves.
 In this case, they will have their own uninstaller program to run instead of the process listed here.
 For example, double click on the Uninstall Adobe Creative Cloud to uninstall.

-1. Enter your administrator credentials to uninstall.
+1. Enter your administrator credentials.

 Last modified